enonic/app-azure-ad-idprovider/README.md

 For example: `idprovider.myidp.user.displayName=@@{given_name} @@{family_name} &lt;@@{upn}&gt;`

-#### Automatic initialization
+### Automatic initialization

 If _com.enonic.app.azureadidprovider.cfg_ contains `autoinit=true`, during startup this app will look all idprovider names declared in the file and create them if they don't already exist, with those settings.

 For example, `idprovider.myfirstidp.someKey=someValue` and `idprovider.anotheridp.anotherKey=anotherValue` will declare two idproviders named `myfirstidp` and `anotheridp`.

-#### Full config overview
+### Full config overview

-In addition to `autoinit`, which can be true, false or omitted, the following settings are available for using in the .cfg, below the `idprovider.<idprovidername>.` prefix (displayed label in the old form, and type, in parenthesis):
+The following settings are available for using in the .cfg, most of them below the `idprovider.<idprovidername>.` prefix as described [above](#config-key-names).
+Displayed label in the old form, and type, in parenthesis.

+For more details, including the explanatory help texts, see [the original form definition, idprovider.xml](https://github.com/enonic/app-azure-ad-idprovider/blob/1.2.4/src/main/resources/idprovider/idprovider.xml).

 ```
+autoinit                  (true or false, optional)

 idprovider.<idprovidername>...
     .tenantId             ("tenantId": text, required)
     .clientId             ("clientId": text, required)